English Defence League: Leadership and branches

-The EDL's informal structure lacks strict hierarchy, or clear leadership.
+The EDL's informal structure lacked strict hierarchy, or clear leadership.
 In its early years, the EDL was controlled by a leadership group referred to as the "team"; this included Robinson, although other members often remained anonymous or used pseudonyms.
 In 2010, the EDL went through a formal restructuring to deal with Robinson's absence, although until October 2013 the EDL was led by Robinson and Carroll as co-leaders, supported by the regional organisers of the 19 regional divisions.
 After that duo left, it was reorganised around a committee leadership headed by a rotating chair.

-The EDL lacks a central regulatory structure through which to impose a uniform approach to strategy or maintain ideological purity.
-It operates through a loose network of local divisions, each largely autonomous; this loose structure is popular among the membership.
-There is no system of official membership recognised through membership cards, and no membership fees.
-The EDL formerly divided into at least ninety different divisions.
-Branches typically held their meeting in pubs with sympathetic owners, referred to as "HQs".
+The EDL lacked a central regulatory structure through which to impose a uniform approach to strategy or maintain ideological purity.
+Meadowcroft and Morrow argued that it was this weak self-governance that contributed to the group's fragmentation and demise.
+It operated through a loose network of local divisions, each largely autonomous; this loose structure was popular among the membership.
+There was no system of official membership recognised through membership cards, and no membership fees.
+The EDL formerly divided into at least 90 different divisions.
+Branches typically held their meetings in pubs with sympathetic owners, referred to as "HQs".
 These meetings—which were infrequent and often poorly attended—were typically unstructured, lacking any formal agenda or the taking of minutes.
 As well as these divisional meetings, EDL divisions also held "meet and greet" events to attract new membership.

 Some divisions were based on locality and others on special interests.
-The latter included a women's division, Jewish division, Sikh division, Hindu division, and LGBT division.
-For a brief period it also had a disabled division, green division, a soldiers' division, and a youth division.
-These groups were designed to raise the profile of particular social groups within the EDL itself and help to draw recruits from sectors of society that normally avoided membership in a far-right grouping, such as ethnic minorities and LGBT people.
+The latter included a women's division, Jewish division, Sikh division, Hindu division, LGBT division, disabled division, green division, a soldiers' division, and a youth division.
+These groups were designed to raise the profile of particular social groups within the EDL and help to draw recruits from sectors of society that normally avoided membership in a far-right group, such as ethnic minorities and LGBT people.
 Some local divisions covered whole cities or counties while in other cases there could be more than one division representing a single postcode, in part due to personal disputes.
 Local groups were organised into a series of nine areas: North West, North East, East Midlands, West Midlands, East Anglia, South West, South East, South East Central, and Greater London.
 In 2010, new regional organisers were introduced for each; the EDL was heavily reliant on these grassroots networks and the initiative of local and regional leaders.